 Dammam Highway © MattSims

 Dammam is the capital of Saudi Arabia's oil-rich Eastern Province, and the country's fifth-largest city.
 Serviced by the King Fahd International Airport 12 miles (20km) to the northwest and the King Abdul Aziz Sea Port, Damman is a travel hub for the eastern part of the country and Saudi Arabia's gateway to the Persian Gulf.

-Travellers coming from the airport get a true taste of the desert with sand dunes, camels, and Bedouin tents clearly visible.
+Travellers coming from the airport get a true taste of the desert as they drive past sand dunes, camels, and Bedouin tents clearly visible.
 Once in the city, visitors can have a picnic on the Dammam Corniche, take a walk on Al Morjan Island, and eat dinner and tour the cultural museum at the Heritage Village.

-Dammam is a shopper's paradise, and the city is home to several excellent shopping malls that offer plenty of stores and restaurants to suit all palates (as well as the opportunity to beat the heat).
+Dammam is a shopper's paradise, as the city is home to several excellent shopping malls that offers plenty of stores and restaurants to suit all palates, as well as the opportunity to beat the heat.
 A few of the most popular are the Al Waha Mall, Al Bilad Mall, Green Shopping Centre, and Al Danah Mall.